spapas/django-generic-scaffold/README.rst

 Example
 =======

-I've added an example project of using this django-generic-scaffold: https://github.com/spapas/generic-scaffold-demo
+I've added an example project of using django-generic-scaffold: https://github.com/spapas/generic-scaffold-demo

 Installation
 ============